atom-community/zadeh/README.md

 ### features

-- fuzzy filter through an array of candidates (`ArrayFilterer` and `filter`)
+- fuzzy filter through an array of candidates (`StringArrayFilterer` and `filter`)
 - fuzzy filter through a nested tree-like objects (`TreeFilterer` and `filterTree`)
 - Special treatment for strings that have separators (space ` `, hyphen `-`, underline`_`)
 - Special treatment for path-like strings (string separated by `\` or `//`)
 - give an array of indices at which the query matches the given string (`match`)
 - score the given string against the given query (`score`)
 - give an HTML/Markdown string that highlights the range for which the match happens (`wrap`)
-- Allows setting the candidates only once using `ArrayFilterer` and `TreeFilterer` classes, and then, perform `filter` multiple times, which is much more efficient than calling the `filter` or `filterTree` functions directly every time.
+- Allows setting the candidates only once using `StringArrayFilterer` and `TreeFilterer` classes, and then, perform `filter` multiple times, which is much more efficient than calling the `filter` or `filterTree` functions directly every time.
 - Bindings for Nodejs (more to come)

 # Usage